biaobin/IMPACT-T/utilities/lattice_parser/readme.md

 # Lattice section

-Right now, only a few frequently used elements in `ImpactZ.in` are added into the python parser.
+Right now, only a few frequently used elements in `ImpactT.in` are added into the python parser.